Early-Stage Startup Marketing Should Be Polarizing (10 ad examples)

 "We're with you."

-That's simple.
-Sampson, a talented ad man, most likely under pressure from his traditionally risk-averse banking client, broke "The Never Let Your Mother Write Your Marketing" principle.
+With a safe message like that, how could a bank ad that didn't intend to polarize actually be polarizing?
+It's more simple than you think.
+Sampson, a talented ad man, probably under pressure from his traditionally risk-averse banking client, broke "The Never Let Your Mother Write Your Marketing" principle.

 They failed to separate fantasy from reality.